veloblank/js-basics-functions-readme-v-000/README.md

 console.log("Unleash Byron the poodle");
 ```

-In JavaScript, to abstract these single actions into a collective abstraction
+To abstract these single actions into a collective name, we do:
-name, we would do this:

 ```javascript
 function exerciseByronThePoodle() {